“Feelings are just visitors. Let them come and go.”

 The Law of Impermanence

-Yes, it’s against our natural instinct to let go of things we desire.
+It’s against our natural instinct to let go of things we desire.
 That’s what makes it so difficult to do.
-Since deep down, we don’t want to believe that nothing lasts forever.
+Since deep down, we don’t want to believe nothing lasts forever.

-Without the lows, we wouldn’t be able to distinguish the highs.
-By experiencing the valleys, you’ll learn to have a greater level of appreciation for the peaks.
+Without the lows, you wouldn’t be able to distinguish the highs.
+Going through the valleys, you’ll learn to have a greater level of appreciation for the peaks.

 Thinking that “This too shall pass” works in both ways.

-If you’re currently in a wonderful place, chances are that it will come to an end.
-In times of joy, you know that feeling will eventually be gone.
-Therefore, to fully embrace the happiness is to fully immerse yourself in it.
+If you’re currently in a wonderful place, chances are high it will end.
+And in times of joy, you know that feeling will also eventually be gone.
+Therefore, to fully embrace the happiness is to completely immerse yourself in it.

-On the contrary, if you’re in a dark place (suffering from a crisis of some sort), know that it’s not eternal.
+On the contrary, if you’re in a dark place such as a crisis, know that it’s not eternal.
 You can smile understanding there’s light at the end of the tunnel.
 At some point, this part of your life will dissipate.
 Believing the good times are ahead, you can learn to honor the struggle.

 Naturally, we seek comfort because of our desire to live as long as possible.
 Therefore, we tend to want more pleasurable moments and start to build cravings for them.

 We numb ourselves with external substances for instant gratification.
 When we experience discomfort, we stop immediately and back away.
-However, we grow in those struggling moments.
+However, it’s in those struggling moments we grow the most.

 There’s a fine line between pain (sharp feeling) and discomfort.

-A life that’s comfortable and lack misfortune is boring.
+Chasing a comfortable and safe life is unadventurous.
 A journey without trials and tribulations isn’t worth living.
+Instead, pursuing a meaningful life is.

 If life were a constant state of enjoyment, there would be no contrast.
 It would be a straight or an upward line.

-The beautiful experience of life is to have both the inevitable ups and downs.
-It’s designed for you to feel all the emotions on the human spectrum.
+The beautiful experience of life is to have both the unavoidable ups and downs.
+It’s designed for you to feel all the emotions life has to offer.

 The most difficult thing to do is to fully embrace the present moment.